 (b) If any fees, expenses or costs incurred by, or any obligations owed to, Escrow Agent or its counsel hereunder are not promptly paid when due, Escrow Agent may reimburse itself therefor from the Escrow Property and may sell, convey or otherwise dispose of any Escrow Property for such purpose.
-The Escrow Agent may in its sole discretion withhold from any distribution of Escrow Property an amount of Escrow Property it believes would, upon sale or liquidation, produce proceeds equal to any unpaid amounts to which Escrow Agent is entitled to hereunder. .[NICE TO HAVE]
+The Escrow Agent may in its sole discretion withhold from any distribution of Escrow Property an amount of Escrow Property it believes would, upon sale or liquidation, produce proceeds equal to any unpaid amounts to which Escrow Agent is entitled to hereunder.

 (c) As security for the due and punctual performance of any and all of Depositor’s, or Depositors’, as the case may be, obligations to Escrow Agent hereunder, now or hereafter arising, Depositors, individually and collectively, hereby pledge, assign and grant to Escrow Agent a continuing security interest in, and a lien on , the Escrow Property and all Distributions thereon or additions thereto (whether such additions are the result of deposits by Depositors or the investment of Escrow Property).
-The security interest of Escrow Agent shall at all times be valid, perfected and enforceable by Escrow Agent against Depositors and all third parties in accordance with the terms of this Escrow Agreement. .[NICE TO HAVE]
+The security interest of Escrow Agent shall at all times be valid, perfected and enforceable by Escrow Agent against Depositors and all third parties in accordance with the terms of this Escrow Agreement.

-(d) Escrow Agent may consult with legal counsel of its own choosing at the expense of the Depositors as to any matter relating to this Escrow Agreement, and Escrow Agent shall not incur any liability in acting in good faith in accordance with any advice from such counsel. .[MUST HAVE]
+(d) Escrow Agent may consult with legal counsel of its own choosing at the expense of the Depositors as to any matter relating to this Escrow Agreement, and Escrow Agent shall not incur any liability in acting in good faith in accordance with any advice from such counsel.

-(e) Escrow Agent shall not incur any liability for not performing any act or fulfilling any duty, obligation or responsibility hereunder by reason of any occurrence beyond the control of Escrow Agent (including but not limited to any act or provision of any present or future law or regulation or governmental authority, any act of God or war, or the unavailability of the Federal Reserve Bank wire or facsimile or other wire or communication facility). .[MUST HAVE]
+(e) Escrow Agent shall not incur any liability for not performing any act or fulfilling any duty, obligation or responsibility hereunder by reason of any occurrence beyond the control of Escrow Agent (including but not limited to any act or provision of any present or future law or regulation or governmental authority, any act of God or war, or the unavailability of the Federal Reserve Bank wire or facsimile or other wire or communication facility).

 (f) The Escrow Agent shall be entitled to rely upon any order, judgment, certification, demand, notice, instrument or other writing delivered to it hereunder without being required to determine the authenticity or the correctness of any fact stated therein or the propriety or validity or the service thereof.
-The Escrow Agent may act in reliance upon any instrument or signature believed by it to be genuine and may assume that any person purporting to give receipt or advice to make any statement or execute any document in connection with the provisions hereof has been duly authorized to do so. .[MUST HAVE]
+The Escrow Agent may act in reliance upon any instrument or signature believed by it to be genuine and may assume that any person purporting to give receipt or advice to make any statement or execute any document in connection with the provisions hereof has been duly authorized to do so.

 6. Unless otherwise specifically set forth herein Escrow Agent shall proceed as soon as practicable to collect any checks or other collection items at any time deposited hereunder.
 Should Escrow Agent in its sole discretion or otherwise credit Distributions before the same are finally collected, such credits shall be provisional and may be reversed by Escrow Agent without notice until such time as the same shall be finally collected.
 All such collections shall be subject to Escrow Agent’s usual collections practices or terms regarding items received by Escrow Agent for deposit or collection.
-Escrow Agent shall not be required, or have any duty, to notify anyone of any payment or maturity under the terms of any instrument deposited hereunder, nor to take any legal action to enforce payment of any check, note or security deposited hereunder or to exercise any right or privilege which may be afforded to the holder of any such security. .[ONLY APPLICABLE IF CHECKS RECIEVED]
+Escrow Agent shall not be required, or have any duty, to notify anyone of any payment or maturity under the terms of any instrument deposited hereunder, nor to take any legal action to enforce payment of any check, note or security deposited hereunder or to exercise any right or privilege which may be afforded to the holder of any such security.